 So you’ve had your claim approved but it’s been some time since you first filed for your disability benefits.
 The question now is, do you get back pay?
 And how far back will it go?

-The answer to the first question is, yes, you will receive back pay determined by how long the process of having your claim accepted has taken.
-What to expect from that back pay, however, depends on a number of factors.
+Yes, you will receive back pay determined by the length of time it took to process your claim from initial filing to decision.
+What and when to expect from that back pay, however, depends on a number of factors.

 The Effective Date of Back Pay

 When the VA approves a claim to give you compensation benefits they will then determine an effective date.
 This is the starting date they will use to determine how much money they currently owe you.